 How will you take the data that you’ve gathered or have access to through an external source and turn it into actionable insights that can guide decision-making and help your business reach its strategic objectives?
 Do you have the talent on staff to analyze and use your data?
 Do you need to hire or outsource specific job functions in order to allow your data to drive the best results?

-A critical part of using data effectively to guide business decisions is to analyze it and find opportunities (or threats) from it, so you can exploit (or mitigate) those opportunities (or threats) to improve sales, operations, and value for the organization.
+A critical part of using data effectively to guide business decisions is to analyze it and find opportunities (or threats) from it, so you can exploit those opportunities (or mitigate those threats) to improve sales, operations, and value for the organization.
 Therefore, you need to be sure you have the necessary resources to effectively use your data.

 Data is powerful, but if only one or two people or departments in your company have access to it, then its potential is limited.
 For data to be transformative to a business, it must be accessible across the organization for daily decision-making.